danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 The candidate is told it's a timed exercise, and they're expected to solve the problem in the allotted time, usually under an hour.
 Furthermore, the candidate is expected to talk out loud as they're solving the coding challenge to explain their thought process.
 And on top of all that, they're expected to consider whether they're choosing the most appropriate data structures, efficiency (i.e. Big O complexity analysis), and clean code principles, aka legibility.

-Companies will often use this as a qualifying round, meaning is if the candidate does not pass this exercise, then they are immediately eliminated from the process.
+Companies will often use this as a qualifying round, meaning if the candidate does not pass this exercise, then they are immediately eliminated from the process.
 In other words, this live exam is used as a gate-keeping exercise, to keep out people who don't do well under this very specific set of circumstances: Live code a problem you've just heard about a minute ago, under a very short time pressure, while explaining the thought process out loud, and trying to optimize it for legibility and efficiency.

-Here's an example from some preparation materials I was sent by one company:
+Here's an example from some preparation materials I was sent by one company as to their expectations:
 Are you explaining your solutions logically?
 Are you developing and comparing multiple solutions?
 Are you utilizing the appropriate data structures?